 Hochstetler v.
 Elkhart County Highway Dept., 868 N.E.2d 425 (Sup.Ct.
 Ind., June 20, 2007).
-At around 1 a.m. on June 12, 2001, Elkhart County was hit by a strong storm that produced many fallen trees and limb.
-The county started dispatching crews about 1:30 as calls began coming in to the highway garage.
+At around 1 a.m. on June 12, 2001, Elkhart County was hit by a strong storm that produced many fallen trees and limbs.
+The county started dispatching crews at about 1:30 as calls began coming into the highway garage.
 There were eventually 56 reports of fallen trees on county roads as a result of the storm.

 Among these reports, received about 2 a.m., was a call about a tree down on County Road Four, north of State Road 120.
 It turns out that County Road Four is some seven miles long, and State Road 120 does not intersect with it.
 Riding his motorcycle sometime very early that morning, Marvin Hochstetler struck a tree that had fallen across County Road 4.

 Hochstetler contended the erroneous report was about the tree he hit.
 Hochstetler sued the highway department, the county commissioners, and the county sheriff, alleging that they were negligent and careless in maintaining the county road.
 The county defendants moved for summary judgment on the basis of immunity under the Indiana Tort Claims Act.
 The trial court granted them judgment.